-In 1989 FEMA began development of the National Urban Search and Rescue (US&R) System; ICS was incorporated into the structure and functional processes of the USAR Task Forces and the USAR Incident Support Team that integrates the Task Forces with the local response during emergencies.
+In 1989 FEMA began the development of the National Urban Search and Rescue (US&R) System; ICS was incorporated into the structure and functional processes of the USAR Task Forces and the USAR Incident Support Team that integrates the Task Forces with the local response during emergencies.
 During the 1990s FEMA began deploying Wildland Type I Incident Management Teams to large complex incidents including Hurricane Andrew and Hurricane Iniki in 1992.
 During Hurricane Iniki the ICS Planning Process was used for the first time to manage the federal response to support the State of Hawaii.
 ICS expansion within the fire service discipline was further encouraged when National Fire Protection Association standard 1500 was revised in 1992, requiring all fire departments to establish procedures for the use of ICS.

 While the 1982 FIRESCOPE budget cuts did not seem to impact the national implementation of ICS, the same is not true for MACS.
 With only 40% of MACS developed when the funding stopped, MACS concepts did not proliferate or evolve with the same success.
 MACS concepts were not originally adopted by NWCG or any similar organization.
 Implementation of MACS was initially limited to California and it was not as widely implemented and applied outside of California until recently with the release of NIMS.
-Development of MACS elements and processes have not evolved at the same rate as those in ICS.
+The development of MACS elements and processes has not evolved at the same rate as those in ICS.

 U.S. COAST GUARD ICS ADOPTION